Reorient

 Shopping

-- NS will supply you with a SIM card that has a local phone number, enabling you to use local shopping services like Lazada and Shopee.
+• If NS supplies you with a SIM card that has a local phone number, it can make local shopping services like Lazada and Shopee easier to use.